We celebrate Simmons as a campus community all year round!

 There are tons of fun events at Simmons including Spring Carnival, Field Day, Colleges of the Fenway Block Party, Senior Week, and Commencement Ball.

-We're so excited to welcome the Class of 2023 to campus!
+We're so excited to welcome the Class of 2025 to the Simmons community!
 Take a look at these facts about our newest class.